-2014 Briscoe Museum, Legacy Award for Lifetime Achievement
+2014 Briscoe Western Art Museum, Night of Artists, Legacy Award for Lifetime Achievement

 The New York Pen and Brush